-Aspire Academy is committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of the academy premises.
+Hope Sentamu Learning Trust is committed to safeguarding and promoting the physical, mental and emotional welfare of every pupil, both inside and outside of the school/academy premises.
 We implement a whole-school preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken.